sig-gis/SEPAL-CEO/docs_OpenMRV/SampleStratification.rst

 We will use the SEPAL SAE-Design tool to create a stratified area estimate.
 The SAE-Design tool will generate a set of stratified random points that are placed in each of the different land cover classes represented in your map.
 The number of points in each class will be scaled to the area each class covers in the map.
 The total sample size, the number of points used to validate the map will depend on your expected overall accuracy.

 * Generate a stratified random sample.
+* Create a CEO project using your stratified random sample.

 2.1 Pre-requisites
 ===================